 Those blue doors were a bit off-putting at first, but you soon got used to the lively, almost cheerful color, and the overall impression became appealing. […] The blue color, which was soon dubbed “Siemens Blue,” was also painted on our trucks and delivery vans […], and its effect on the overall street scene even contributed a certain propaganda effect, especially because the company logos, painted in contrasting yellow, were visible from a good distance away.Hans Hertlein, 1959

-When the headquarters building opened, the East Wing housed the offices of Carl Friedrich von Siemens, Arnold von Siemens and Wilhelm von Siemens, among others.
+When the administration building opened, the East Wing housed the offices of Carl Friedrich von Siemens, Arnold von Siemens and Wilhelm von Siemens, among others.
 This was where they made all the major decisions about finances, investments and corporate policy.

 There was also a combined lecture hall and film theater, as well as an extensive, two-story library, of which Wilhelm von Siemens was one of the chief users.
 The meeting room for the Managing Board was especially sumptuous; it was called the “Oak Room” because of its wood paneling.

 Another of the East Wing’s exceptional architectural features was the imposing “Hall of Honor,” with a mosaic floor designed by César Klein – a representative of the “New Secession” art movement.
 The floor decoration has lent the hall its present-day name: the Mosaic Hall.

 This hall was where guests from government, business and culture were received, including King Amanullah of Afghanistan (1928) and King Fuad of Egypt (1929).
 During the Second World Power Conference, which took place in Berlin in June 1939, the room served as one of several venues in the city.
 When Carl Friedrich von Siemens, “Head of the House” since 1919, died in 1941, his memorial gathering was held in the Hall of Honor as well.